Korean People's Army: Conflicts and events

 Before the outbreak of the Korean War, Soviet leader Joseph Stalin equipped the KPA with modern armaments.
 During the opening phases of the Korean War in 1950, the KPA quickly drove South Korean forces south and captured Seoul, only to lose 70,000 of their 100,000-strong army in the autumn after U.S. amphibious landings at the Battle of Incheon and a subsequent drive to the Yalu River.
 On 4 November, China openly staged a military intervention.
 The KPA subsequently played a secondary and minor role to the Chinese People's Volunteer Army in the remainder of the conflict.
 By the time of the Armistice in 1953, the KPA had sustained 290,000 casualties and lost 90,000 men as POWs.

 In 1953, the Military Armistice Commission (MAC) was able to oversee and enforce the terms of the armistice.
 The Neutral Nations Supervisory Commission (NNSC), made up of delegations from Czechoslovakia, Poland, Sweden and Switzerland, carried out inspections to ensure implementation of the terms of the Armistice that prevented reinforcements or new weapons being brought into Korea.

 Soviet thinking on the strategic scale was replaced in December 1962 with the Maoist concept of a people's war.
-Along with the mechanization of some infantry units, more emphasis was put on light weapons, high-angle indirect fire, night fighting, and sea denial.
+Along with the mechanisation of some infantry units, more emphasis was put on light weapons, high-angle indirect fire, night fighting, and sea denial.

-In the fall of 2024, amidst the Russian invasion of Ukraine, elements of the Korean People's Army were clandestinely sent to Russia to bolster Russian forces fighting against Ukraine in the Kursk offensive.
+In the fall of 2024, amidst the Russo-Ukrainian war, elements of the Korean People's Army were clandestinely sent to Russia to bolster Russian forces fighting against Ukraine in the Kursk offensive.
 The force, which included Korean People's Army Special Operations Forces, was said to have consisted of 10,000 men fighting in Russian uniforms and under Russian command.
 Initially denied by both Russia and North Korea, the operation was publicly revealed after Russia claimed the last Ukrainian forces were driven out of Kursk Oblast.